Arizona's Hardest Hit Program: Save Our Home AZ

 Program Details: Short Sale Assistance

-Homeowners who are undergoing a short sale can receive funds to help transition to new housing, pay off a second mortgage, and help with closing costs.
+Homeowners who are undergoing a short sale may be eligible to receive funds to help transition to new housing, pay off a second mortgage, and help with closing costs.
 (See our Short Sales and Deeds in Lieu of Foreclosure area for more information about short sales.)

 You may receive up to $4,500 in transition assistance to pay for things like moving expenses, rent, or a security deposit, as well as a maximum of 3% of the sales price for buyer’s closing costs paid on behalf of the seller.
-You can also receive assistance to settle a second mortgage up to $8,500 or 40% of the outstanding loan balance.
+You can also receive assistance to settle a second mortgage up to 40% of the outstanding loan balance, up to $8,500.

 The total amount of assistance is limited to $25,000.